Frequently Asked Questions

 The committee should include only Tenure Track and Research Track Faculty members, though faculty on other tracks are occasionally allowed through the mechanism of an "Approved List" managed by the Department Head.
-Requested additions to the Approved List are identified to the Department Head through a request by an ISR faculty member.
+Requested additions to the Approved List are identified to the Department Head through a request by an S3D faculty member.

 All Thesis Committees and dates require prior approval by Connie Herold at least one week before the Thesis Proposal/Defense Date.
 Also all Thesis Committee Members must have a copy of your Proposal/Defense document one month in advance.

 Definition of Other Approved Faculty: Anthony Tomasic, David Eckhardt (other non-SCS faculty who have recently served on SE committees)

 How Do I get a Star Course approved?

 SE Ph.D. students may request that the faculty approve an additional course in one of the star categories.
 In general, if the request is approved, the course will be added to the list for other students to take for star credit.
 Students should submit a request to the head of the SE Ph.D. program (Jonathan Aldrich) and the Student Program Coordinator (Connie Herold) using the New Star Course Approval Request Form.